AdobeXD/plugin-samples/plugin-development-guidelines/index.md

 Here are some of the recommended next steps for you:

 1. Start by creating a very simple plugin by following our [Quick Start tutorial](./tutorials/quick-start/index.md)
+1. Learn how to design your plugin by reading our [Plugin Design Guidelines](/plugin-design-guidelines/index.md)
 1. Try some of our samples on the [samples repo on GitHub](https://github.com/AdobeXD/Plugin-Samples).
 1. Join the community.
 See our [Community page](/community.md) to learn about how to connect.